aseldawy/CS167/remote-access.md

 2. If you make some mistakes in the following steps and don’t know how to fix them, press `ESC` several times, and then type `:q!` to force quit vim without saving.
 3. Copy the contents of `id_rsa.pub` from your local machine into the clipboard.
 4. On Vim, press `ESC` to get in the normal mode.
 5. Use arrow keys to move the cursor to the place you want to paste (usually at the end of the current content).
+Make sure that you paste in a new line, and don't modify any existing lines in the file.
 6. Use Shift+Insert to paste.
 7. Use `:wq` to save and quit Vim.
 8. Test that key based access is working by running the following command on your computer: